 On tap at Curley’s Corner, sweetly creamed bourbon vanilla-glazed dark chocolate syruping drapes brown-sugared dried fruiting and mild oak-charred hop bittering.
-Massive molasses-sapped mocha surge allows cocoa nibs, ground coffee, toasted coconut and pecan illusions to surface.
+Massive molasses-sapped mocha surge allows cocoa nibs, ground coffee, toasted coconut, anise and pecan illusions to surface.

 Richly creamed chocolate peanut butter porter gets infused with espresso beans.
 Dark-roast coffee tones pick up smoky cocoa, black chocolate and vanilla hints while hazelnut, macadamia and cola nuttiness reinforce peanut-buttered hop oiling above soily earthiness.
 By the finish, its milky espresso sentiment clears the way.